Pepperdine in the News

 Please explore the articles below, featuring quotes from Pepperdine experts in the fields.
 If you have been quoted in the news recently, we want to feature you.
 Please visit the submission page to reach us!

-- "Add Impact to Data Analytics by Tapping our Primal Past" – Louis Cozolino, professor of psychology at GSEP, was quoted in IT Business Edge exploring the importance and evolution of story-telling and narrative.
+- "Add Impact to Data Analytics by Tapping our Primal Past" – Louis Cozolino[BROKEN LINK], professor of psychology at GSEP, was quoted in IT Business Edge exploring the importance and evolution of story-telling and narrative.

 - "When Dads Go Missing, Frogs Start Hatching" – Karen Martin, professor of biology at Seaver, is quoted discussing embryos as cognitive organs in Science Magazine.